gianky69/sdspeed/README.md

 Todo
 ====
-- Recognize SD card after sdspeed is started.
-(Maybe timer, check every second for a card)
 - Display read speed while read test is running.
 Add also progress bar.
-- Display the size of the SD card
 - Display the CLASS of the SD card (assume, based on the average of read/write)
+- done: Recognize SD card after sdspeed is started.
+(Maybe timer, check every second for a card)
+- done: Display the size of the SD card

 Credits
 =======